akshaygangadhar99/22122103-MDS273L-JAVA/Lab 5/README.md

     - int x: prints the "Program Start" message if x is 0, and "Program End" message if x is 1

 ### Packages Used
-The code uses two packages.
-Two are in-built packages, namely - util, which is utilized for its Scanner method to read user-specified input, and io, which is utilized for its file-handling methods.
+The code uses three packages.
+- Two are in-built packages, namely - util, which is utilized for its Scanner method to read user-specified input, and io, which is utilized for its file-handling methods.

 #### myFunctions
 The third package, is the myFunctions package.
 This is a custom-built package that, at present, contains one class - align - with the following methods: